 It was in talks that Google is planning to bring a personal digital assistant since Google I/O 16 kicked off this month.
 The Silicon Valley technology giant has introduced its own digital assistant called, aptly, the Google Assistant – which will be a major competitor to Amazon Echo on the same day the company introduced the assistant Allo massaging app.
 Google assistant will be available on both iOS and Android by the end of this year.

-Google Assistant is built in the existing technology used in Google Now and it is also built into the Allo messaging app introduced this year at Keynote.
-It doesn’t mean that it will replace all other apps like Hangouts but explicitly meant to be a fresh start for Google’s new communications division (which also runs Hangouts and Project Fi).
+Google Assistant is built into the existing technology used in Google Now, and it is also built into the Allo messaging app introduced this year at Keynote.
+It doesn’t mean that it will replace all other apps like Hangouts but is explicitly meant to be a fresh start for Google’s new communications division (which also runs Hangouts and Project Fi).
 This app is easy to understand and has a clean interface and great innovations on what you have seen in other apps like WhatsApp or Messenger.

-During the Google, I/O developer conference, Google CEO Sundar Pichai described the technology as “a conversational assistant” that can carry on “an ongoing two-way dialogue.”
+During the Google I/O developer conference, Google CEO Sundar Pichai described the technology as “a conversational assistant” that can carry on “an ongoing two-way dialogue.”
 The technology is voiced enabled and available to the users across devices and similar to what we have seen in Apple’s Siri and Facebook Messenger’s M.

-Alexa-powered Amazon Echo Speaker is voice-activated assistant is another emerging medium, but currently, bots seem more likely to be adopted by the masses.
+Alexa-powered Amazon Echo Speaker is a voice-activated assistant is another emerging medium, but currently, bots seem more likely to be adopted by the masses.